learn-co-curriculum/react-hooks-react-app-example/README.md

 ## Learning Goals

 - Understand the folder structure and key files for running a React application
-- Write a basic React component
+- Explore the structure of a basic React component
 - Debug React components using the React Developer Tools

-## Overview
+## Introduction

 Before we dive in and start working on specific parts of a React project, let's take a look at a simple React application so we can understand it at a high